yale-p2med/PBS-R/README.md

 If you want to run a completely new dataset the easiest way is:
 - Create a new directory: e.g. GSEA/GSEA-P-R/my_dataset, where you can store the inputs and outputs of running GSEA on those files.

-- Convert manually your files to *.gct (gene expression dataset) and *.gmt (pathway annotation file)
+- Convert manually your files to *.gct (gene expression dataset) and *.gmt (pathway annotation file).
-- Use the above commands in R as a template to make a new version to run your data.
+- Use RUN.indsimul1.c2.R as a template to make a new version to run your data.
 - Change the relevant pathnames to point to your input files in directory my_dataset.
 - Copy and paste the contents of this new version in the R GUI to run it.
 The results will be stored in the specified output.dir.

-The PBS-R program reads input files in *.txt and *.gmt formats.
+The PBS-R program reads input files in *.gct and *.gmt formats.
 As you can see from the examples's files these are simple tab separated ASCII files.
 If your datasets are not in this format you can use a text editor to convert them.
 If you start with a tab separated ASCII file tipically the conversion would consist in  modifying the header lines on top of the file.
+Note that our gct file format is a little different from the GSEA gct file format.
+The gct file format the PBS works with contains a matrix with rows being genes and columns being samples.
+The row and column names are presented as the first column and the first row, respectively.
+The gmt file format follows the gmt format by GSEA ().

 If you have questions or problems running or using the program please  send them to gsea@broad.mit.edu.
 Also lets us know if you find GSEA a useful tool in your work.